The Glenlivet Scotch & Soda - The Glenlivet

 You might be a whisky drink novice who is looking to find your signature drink or a long-time whisky fan who wants to try something new.
 Well, let us lend you a hand.

-We’ve compiled a list of the best whisky drinks from the top 5 classic cocktails including the Old Fashioned, Rob Roy, Whisky Sour, Julep and Whisky Smash, to more modern twists.
+We’ve compiled a list of the best whisky drinks from favourite classic cocktails including the Old Fashioned, Rob Roy, Whisky Sour, Julep and Whisky Smash, to more modern twists.

 Old Fashioned